Tontonjo/proxmox/commands.md

 zpool replace pool /old/drive /new/drive
 ```

-### 4.5 - Mark a pool a OK - Clear errors on pool and drives
+### 4.5 - Mark a pool as OK - Clear errors on pool and drives
 ```shell
 zpool clear "poolname"
 ```